mattheworiordan/capybara-screenshot/README.md

 -------------------

 A simple Rails 3.1 example application has been set up at [https://github.com/mattheworiordan/capybara-screenshot-test-rails-3.1](https://github.com/mattheworiordan/capybara-screenshot-test-rails-3.1)
-Git clone the app, and then run Cucumber `rake cucumber`, RSpec `rspec spec/**/*_spec.rb` and Minitest `rake test` and expect intentional failures.
+Git clone the app, and then run Cucumber `rake cucumber`, RSpec `rake spec` and Minitest `rake test` and expect intentional failures.
 Now check the $APPLICATION_ROOT/tmp/capybara folder for the automatic screen shots generated from failed tests.

 Common problems
 ---------------

-If you find that screen shots are not automatically being generated, then it's possible the `capybara-screenshot` gem is loading before your testing framework is loading, and thus unable to determine which framework to hook into.
-Make sure you include `capybara-screenshot` gem last in your Gemfile (order is respected by Bundler as of 0.10).
-Alternatively, manually require `capybara-screenshot` using one of the following based on your framework:
+If you have recently upgraded from v0.2, or you find that screen shots are not automatically being generated, then it's most likely you have not included the necessary `require` statement for your testing framework described above.
+As of version 0.3, without the explicit require, Capybara-Screenshot will not automatically take screen shots.
+Please re-read the installation instructions above.

-    require 'capybara-screenshot/cucumber' # For Cucumber support
-    require 'capybara-screenshot/rspec' # For RSpec support
-    require 'capybara-screenshot/minitest' # For MiniSpec support

 [Raise an issue on the Capybara-Screenshot issue tracker](https://github.com/mattheworiordan/capybara-screenshot/issues) if you are still having problems.